Blog Banner

 Mellow Yellow

 Another great thing about the warmth of a champagne diamond?
-Ok, two things.
+Ok, you got us, two things.
 One: they are super flattering on pretty much every skin tone (kind of like bronzer but for your finger).
 And two: they go perfectly with yellow gold, which is having a moment of its own right now.
 The warm metal sets off the bubbling champagne stone in a way that white metal just can’t.
 Not to say white metal can’t be done—it’s pretty cool if you’re into a contrasting, statement look.
-Rose gold is also a gorgeous choice for champagne diamonds, so don’t rule anything out!
+And not to fear, rose gold is also a gorgeous choice for champagne diamonds, so don’t rule anything out!

 Frank Darling custom fancy yellow oval diamond bezel ring.